Updated November 2023

 - Attendee registration information.
 When you register to attend the Forum, you must provide us with basic information such as name, email address, job title and company/division, location, telephone number and food allergies.

 - Payment and credit card information.
 When purchasing tickets to attend the Forum, you must provide us with your name, address, telephone number, email address, credit card, debit card or bank information.
-This information will only be shared with third parties such as our ticketing partner, Stripe, who perform tasks required to complete the purchase transaction.
+This information will only be shared with our ticketing partner, Stripe or Paypal, who performs tasks required to complete the purchase transaction.
+Your credit card information or bank information is not stored on our system.

 - Forum survey responses.
 We may ask you to participate in an optional survey regarding your experience at the Forum in order to help us improve the event and for related commercial purposes.